Five-weight world champion Floyd Mayweather Jr. turned 40 years old as rumors of a possible fight with MMA star Conor McGregor.

 If he is to fight McGregor in a bid to reach his half-century, 49-0, Mayweather – as ever, wants it done the right way.

 The Irishman must be fully licensed in Las Vegas to participate in a contest that adds extra topping to Mayweather’s already excellent C.V.

 During his ring career, spanning some 19 years, Mayweather took on and defeated every major fighter out there.

-Since hanging up his own gloves, Mayweather has embarked on helping others achieve their dreams as the likes of Ishe Smith, Badou Jack and Mickey Bey,
+Since hanging up his gloves, Mayweather has embarked on helping others achieve their dreams, like Ishe Smith, Badou Jack, and Mickey Bey,

-As Floyd stands on the verge of a return himself, personally, I’d like to see him back in the ring if only to just enjoy his majestic movements one more time.
+As Floyd stands on the verge of a return himself, he should get back in the ring if only to just boxing fans to enjoy his majestic movements one more time.

-Nobody currently riding high at the top of the boxing tree has yet earned the right to sit in Floyd’s chair.
+Nobody currently riding high at the top of the boxing tree is yet earned the right to sit in Floyd’s chair.

 The views expressed in this article are the opinions of Phil Jay.